 3 – Sunlight Issues

-Sunlight issues can cause ferns to change color as well; most commonly, you’ll find that too much direct sunlight will turn ferns brown.
+Sunlight issues can cause ferns to change color as well.
+Most commonly, you’ll find that too much direct sunlight will turn ferns brown.
 When ferns get scorched by hot direct sunlight, the fronds are going to start to look crispy and brown.

-The best thing to do is to look up specific information for the type of fern that you’re caring for.
+The best thing to do is look up specific information for the type of fern that you’re caring for.
 This will give you a better idea of the best sunlight situations for the fern.

 Generally, you should be able to get good results by giving ferns indirect sunlight.
 When a fern receives far too little light, you might notice some yellowing issues and the plant might die eventually.

 So long as you’re following good sunlight recommendations for your fern, it’ll be possible to turn things around.
-Even if you didn’t have the fern in a good spot before it’s going to be possible to reposition it so long as the plant isn’t too far gone.
+Even if you didn’t have the fern in a good spot before, it’s going to be possible to reposition it so long as the plant isn’t too far gone.

 4 – Too Much Fertilizer